danielendeg/nugetpackageupdate/specs/De%2DIdentification/Configuration-Enhancement%3A-generic-FHIRPath-and-extended-Type-rules-support/Supporting-Extended-Type-Rules.md

 [[_TOC_]]

 # Business Justification
-Currently users can use type rules to cofigure anonymization actions (redact/dateshift) to a FHIR resource.
+Currently users can use type rules to cofigure anonymization actions (redact/dateshift) to data types in a FHIR resource.
-When composing a sample configuration file, we found there are some limitations with the currently supported data types:
+When composing a sample configuration file, we found there are some limitations with the current type rules:
 * Data type rules are aggressively applied to the entire type.
 For example, a rule *"HumanName":"redact"* redacts all field in HumanName type.
 People may want to keep non-sensitive fields like *"HumanName.use"*
 * Users have to write redundant path rules to redact complex types like *Reference* where we want to keep all fields except *Reference.display*.
 * Users cannot custom anonymization with [nested patterns](https://microsofthealth.visualstudio.com/Health/_workitems/edit/72536/) in FHIR resource.
 Currently we just remove all nested items aggresively with path rule *QuestionnaireResponse.item.item:redact*.